-Fig. 1 Information processing in the raw visual layer structure
+Fig.1.1 The raw visual layer structure

 Here, the sensory input is first processed by cells which give simple responses.
 Then, the responses are tied to more and more complex input patterns.
-Induced by this view, a hypothetical last layer neuron should exist which is only active when e.g. the grandmother comes into sight and is therefore called a "grandmother neuron".
+Induced by this, a hypothetical last layer neuron, which is only active when the grandmother comes into sight, is called a "grandmother neuron".
 It is not reasonable that such a neuron really exists, because it maps a certain event to a single neuron.
-Since in all living beings neurons die with a certain rate, an animal which codes an important event only by one neuron might die shortly after the corresponding neuron, enfavouring others who code it by several neurons.
+Since in all living beings neurons die with a certain rate, an animal which codes an important event by only one neuron might die shortly after the corresponding neuron, enfavouring others who code it by several neurons.

-2) For the first layer, according to the experiments of Kuffler [2], we know that the visual sensory input is processed by neurons weighting their neighbored input by a special weighting function, called "receptive field".
-The receptive fields of successive layers are enlarged, which can be explained by surjective projections of the neuronal output to the next layer; either by spin-offs of the axons or by the extension of the dendrite tree.
-Due to its form, the receptive field function is called "Mexican hat" function.
-Similar receptive fields have also been found in the auditory pathway.

-Daughman showed in [3] that the experimental findings for receptive fields in different layers of cat visual cortex can all be modeled by windowed, locally computed Fourier components (e.g. wavelets or Gabor functions).
+2) For the first layer, according to the experiments of Kuffler [16], we know that the sensory input is processed by neurons weighting their neighboured input by a special weighting function, called "receptive field".
+Due to its form, one kind is called "Mexican hut" function.
+Similar receptive fields have been found in the auditory pathway.
+Daughman showed that the experimental findings for receptive fields in different layers of cat visual cortex can all be modelled by windowed, locally formed Fourier components (e.g. wavelets or Garbor functions) [10].